canonical/ubuntu-frame/RUNNING_ON_YOUR_DEVICE.md

     $ snap install wpe-webkit-mir-kiosk

+If you are using Ubuntu Core, you can skip this next step.
+On other versions of Linux, wpe-webkit-mir-kiosk does not start by default.
+To change this default run the following command:

+    $ snap set wpe-webkit-mir-kiosk daemon=true

-Once the installation completes the display should show the WPE website.
+Once installed and configured the display should show the WPE website.
 This can be changed using the “url” snap configuration option:

     $ snap set wpe-webkit-mir-kiosk url=https://mir-server.io

 This will show the Mir Server website.

+## Next steps

+For more detail about running and configuring Ubuntu Frame, and for resources to help build your own snaps to work with it see [REFERENCE.md](REFERENCE.md).